TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 # Target Driven Navigation Based On Transformer
-This is repo is created based on [jkulhanek work](https://github.com/jkulhanek/visual-navigation-agent-pytorch) and [norips work](https://github.com/norips/visual-navigation-agent-pytorch) which is already disappeared.
+This is repo is created based on [jkulhanek work](https://github.com/jkulhanek/visual-navigation-agent-pytorch) and [norips work (which is already disappeared)](https://github.com/norips/visual-navigation-agent-pytorch)

 ## Introduction